top of page

 Relationships help us grow.

-We believe that mental health is linked to our experiences with relationships—as part of a complex matrix composed of self-concept, attachments to others, and interpersonal interactions, all shaped by our earliest caregiving environments.
+At Hillside we believe that mental health is linked to our experiences with relationships—as part of a complex matrix composed of self-concept, attachments to others, and interpersonal interactions, all shaped by our earliest caregiving environments.
 Personal growth in therapy occurs through the exploration of past relationship patterns within a uniquely supportive context that can serve as a new model for relating to yourself and others, and a new way of understanding your symptoms.

 In essence, therapy involves reconstructing personal experience in a way that helps individuals move towards accepting all parts of themselves, both “good” and “bad.”
 We address the inherent urge humans have to construct a meaningful personal narrative from their experiences.
 Because we become who we are through relationships, discussing interactions and the meaning of others’ perceptions of us is an important focus of psychotherapy.